KolbyFlipper/wordleAnswers/README.md

 # All Future Wordle Answers

+##Update: the dates are no longer accuate.
+As of 2023-7-5 the word was "venom" which was initially intended to be the 2023-5-19 answer, and i'm not going to fix it.
+It might be off by a set amount for removed words / added words, and NYT may have totally changed it.
 it's the wordle answers from now until the end of list of known wordle answers

 light  2022-1-31